-- 4) Transfer the discovery and/or invention into the public domain through publication of the invention by the discoverer/inventor. - 5) All transfers of University discoveries or inventions shall be subject to and contingent upon any rights in third parties as may be governed and/or required by, among other things, sponsored research agreements, other third-party contracts, or law.
+- 4) Transfer the discovery and/or invention into the public domain through publication of the invention by the discoverer/inventor. - 5) All transfers of University discoveries or inventions shall be subject to and contingent upon any rights in third parties as may be governed and/or required by, law.

 The University Vice President for Technology Development shall be responsible for administering the patent affairs of the University in a manner consistent with this policy.
 The University Vice President for Technology Development shall cooperate with the appropriate campus officers to establish written policies to be approved by the President and distributed to the faculty, staff, and students of the University, governing procedures to be followed in processing discoveries and inventions generated within the University.
-The Office of Technology Development shall provide information regarding disposition of specific discoveries/inventions to the inventor(s) no later than six months from the date the discovery/invention is marketed by the Office of Technology Development.
+The Office of Technology Development shall later than six months from the date the discovery/invention is marketed by the Office of Technology Development.
 If the Office of Technology Development is not going to pursue marketing and/or protecting the invention, rights in and to the discovery/invention shall revert to the inventor(s) upon his/her request.

 When it is in the best interest of the University to get its technology into the marketplace, when the longer-term opportunity for returns to the University and the State exceed the short-term value of not taking equity, then the President will approve taking equity.
-As a matter of principle, some equity is desirable in all transactions to create the best opportunity for the University and the State of Oklahoma to get a fair return on the technologies transferred from the University to the marketplace.
+As a matter of principle, some equity is desirable in all transactions to create the best opportunity for the University and the State marketplace.